nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/DeleteCommandSequenceDiagram.png" />

 <div markdown="span" class="alert alert-info">:information_source:
-**Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 **Step 1: Parsing the command**